-In the Statement of Activities, charges for services represent program revenues obtained by the Council when it renders services provided by a specific function or people or other entities.
-Unrestricted program to contributions, unrestricted grants, and interest income among program revenues are not included reported instead as general revenues in this statement.
+In the Statement of Activities, charges for services represent program revenues obtained by the Council when it renders services provided by a specific function or program to people or other entities.
+Unrestricted contributions, unrestricted grants, and interest income that are not included among program revenues are reported instead as general revenues in this statement.
 Special items, if any, are significant transactions within the control of management that are either unusual in nature or infrequent in occurrence and are separately reported below general revenues.
 The Council did not have any special items this year.